 The primary purpose of contacting registrants is to see if they are aware of the event and have assistance to shelter in place or to evacuate as instructed by emergency responders.
 If the individual or facility has been given orders to evacuate, but is unable to do so because they need assistance, the caller contacts the Disaster Registry Supervisor or designate who then notifies the appropriate County Emergency Manager.

 RECOVERY PHASE

-RVCOG SDS will resume operations-in a phased in manner, if necessary-as dictated by the type and severity of damage to facilities and impact on community resources available.
+RVCOG SDS will resume operations-in a phased in manner, if necessary-as dictated by the type and severity of damage to facilities and impact on community resources available i.
+SDS RVCOG SDS Contact Information

 APPENDICES